Perimeter: Perception of perimeter

 The perimeter and the area are two main measures of geometric figures.
 Confusing them is a common error, as well as believing that the greater one of them is, the greater the other must be.
 Indeed, a commonplace observation is that an enlargement (or a reduction) of a shape make its area grow (or decrease) as well as its perimeter.
 For example, if a field is drawn on a 1/10,000 scale map, the actual field perimeter can be calculated multiplying the drawing perimeter by 10,000.
 The real area is 10,000^{2} times the area of the shape on the map.
 Nevertheless, there is no relation between the area and the perimeter of an ordinary shape.
 For example, the perimeter of a rectangle of width 0.001 and length 1000 is slightly above 2000, while the perimeter of a rectangle of width 0.5 and length 2 is 5.
 Both areas are equal to 1.

 Proclus (5th century) reported that Greek peasants "fairly" parted fields relying on their perimeters.
 However, a field's production is proportional to its area, not to its perimeter, so many naive peasants may have gotten fields with long perimeters but small areas (thus, few crops).

 If one removes a piece from a figure, its area decreases but its perimeter may not.
-In the case of very irregular shapes, confusion between the perimeter and the convex hull may arise.
 The convex hull of a figure may be visualized as the shape formed by a rubber band stretched around it.
 In the animated picture on the left, all the figures have the same convex hull; the big, first hexagon.